 Great support is just as important.
 When questions or issues pop up, you want to know you can get a fast and helpful response.
 A strong support system ensures you can resolve any problems quickly and keep your team focused on what they do best: selling.

-Common Hurdles When Implementing AI (and How to Clear Them)
+Common AI Implementation Hurdles (and How to Overcome Them)

 Adopting any new technology comes with a learning curve, and AI prospecting tools are no exception.
 While the potential payoff is huge, you might run into a few bumps along the way.
 The good news is that these challenges are completely manageable with a bit of foresight and planning.
 Let's walk through the most common hurdles and talk about how you can clear them smoothly.